ibm-messaging/mq-container-mft/README.md

 ## Overview
 IBM MQ Managed File Transfer transfers files between systems in a managed and auditable way, regardless of file size or the operating systems used.
 You can use Managed File Transfer to build a customized, scalable, and automated solution that enables you to manage, trust, and secure file transfers.
 Managed File Transfer eliminates costly redundancies, lowers maintenance costs, and maximizes your existing IT investments.

-Run IBM MQ Managed File Transfer agents in a container .

-See [here](READMEEarlierImp.md) for an earlier implementation of MFT on cloud.
+See [here](READMEEarlierImp.md) for an earlier implementation of IBM MQ Managed File Transfer on in container.

 ## Usage